posit-dev/air/docs/notes.md

 )
 ```

-Alternatively, you can use [codegrip](https://github.com/lionel-/codegrip) to explicitly swap between expanded and flat forms, and air will respect that as long as the function call fits within the line width.
+Alternatively, you can use [codegrip](https://github.com/lionel-/codegrip) to explicitly swap between expanded and folded forms, and Air will respect that as long as the function call fits within the line width.

 ```r
 # Input (codegrip)